Friends of the SFPL

 • Contact Us

-Friends is excited to announce the writers chosen for the 2021 class of the Lisa Brown and Daniel Handler Writer’s Residency.
-These five writers will spend a year at Friends’ studio at the Donation Center to pursue their writing projects and share their talents with the community.
-The Residency, funded through Lisa Brown and Daniel Handler's generosity, is designed to nurture emerging and established writers by guaranteeing them access to free, adequate space and bringing them into direct collaboration with the Library for literary activities.
-This program honors the long connection between the public Library and the literary world.
-As Daniel puts it,
+This Residency, funded by Lisa Brown and Daniel Handler's generosity, is designed to nurture emerging and established San Francisco based writers by guaranteeing them access to free studio space and bringing them into direct collaboration with the Library for literary activities.
+This program honors the vital connection between the public Library and the literary world.

 Picture